Chateau Impney: 1869–1875

-Situated in extensive landscaped gardens, Impney Hall, as it was previously known, was designed from 1869 onwards and built in 1873–75 for local industrialist the saltworks magnate John Corbett in the style of a Louis XIII château.
+Situated in extensive landscaped gardens, Impney Hall, as it was previously known, was designed from 1869 onwards and built in 1873–75 for local industrialist the saltworks magnate John Corbett in the Louis XIII style.
 It was a gift for Corbett's wife, Hannah Eliza O'Meara, who was of mixed French/Irish descent and had been raised in Paris, where her father was secretary to the Diplomatic Corps.
 Corbett applied for designs to the Parisian architect Auguste Tronquois, and employed the Beaux-Arts trained English architect Richard Phené Spiers as executive architect on site; the house cost GBP £247,000 (equivalent to £16,685,895.00 in 2007), to satisfy her nostalgia for Paris.
 The marriage was not a happy one, and she later took up residence in one of Corbett's properties in Tywyn, North Wales.

 After Anna left, Corbett opened up the parkland and gardens that surrounded Impney Hall to the public every Wednesday, so that they could enjoy strolling through the estate and view the wildlife.